-- DIF approval of the Strike Force's articles of incorporation and bylaws, and its annual budget (which begins on July 1 and ends on June 30th of the following year). - DIF certification of the Strike Force's compliance with contract terms and that it is acting in a manner consistent with its goals and purposes of the department and in the best interest of the State. - Allocation of funds to address motor vehicle insurance fraud, and reversion of moneys and property to DIF if the Strike Force ceases to exist, or to the state if DIF ceases to exist. - Criteria to be used by the Strike Force's board of directors in evaluating the effectiveness of funding to combat insurance fraud. - Disclosure of material provisions of the contract, including disclosure on all promotional and fundraising publications of the Strike Force.24
+- DIF approval of the Strike Force's articles of incorporation and bylaws, and its annual budget (which begins on July 1 and ends on June 30th of the following year); - DIF certification of the Strike Force's compliance with contract terms and that it is acting in a manner consistent with its goals and purposes of the department and in the best interest of the State: - Allocation of funds to address motor vehicle insurance fraud, and reversion of moneys and property to the DIF, if the Strike Force ceases to exist, or to the state, if the DIF ceases to exist. - Criteria to be used by the Strike Force's board of directors in evaluating the effectiveness of funding to combat insurance fraud; and - Disclosure of material provisions of the contract, including disclosure on all promotional and fundraising publications of the Strike Force.

-The Strike Force's board of directors consists of 11 members as follows: the Chief Financial Officer (CFO) or a designee of the CFO, who serves as the chair; two state attorneys (one appointed by the CFO and the other by the Attorney General); two representatives of motor vehicle insurers appointed by the CFO; two representatives of local law enforcement agencies (one appointed by the CFO and the other by the Attorney General); two representatives of the types of health care providers who regularly make claims for PIP benefits (one appointed by Speaker of the House of Representatives and one appointed by the President of the Senate); a private attorney that has experience representing PIP claimants (appointed by the President of the Senate); and a private attorney with experience representing PIP insurers (appointed by the Speaker of the House of Representatives).25 responsibility required under s.
-400.810(8), F.S.
-The AHCA has implemented the financial responsibility requirements for licensure through Rule 59A-35.062, F.A.C.
+The Strike Force's board of directors consists of 11 members as follows: the Chief Financial Officer (CFO) or a designee of the CFO, who serves as the chair; two state attorneys (one appointed by the CFO and the other by the Attorney General); two representatives of motor vehicle insurers appointed by the CFO; two representatives of local law enforcement agencies (one appointed by the CFO and the other by the Attorney General); two representatives of the types of health care providers who regularly make claims for PIP benefits (one appointed by Speaker of the House of Representatives and one appointed by the President of the Senate); a private attorney that has experience representing PIP claimants (appointed by the President of the Senate); and a private attorney with experience representing PIP insurers (appointed by the Speaker of the House of Representatives).

-The DFS is required to adopt rules prescribing the procedures by which the Strike Force is to be governed.26 For regulatory purposes, insurer contributions to the Strike Force are allowed as appropriate business expenses.27 The Strike Force may place its receipts in a separate depository account in its name, subject to its contract with DIF.
-Any moneys that DIF receives from the Strike Force are required to be deposited into the Insurance Regulatory Trust Fund.28
+The DFS is required to adopt rules prescribing the procedures by which the Strike Force is to be governed.
+For regulatory purposes, insurer contributions to the Strike Force are allowed as appropriate business expenses.
+The Strike Force may place its receipts in a separate depository account in its name, subject to its contract with DIF.
+Any moneys that DIF receives from the Strike Force are required to be deposited into the Insurance Regulatory Trust Fund.